kaishin/Gifu/README.md

 Adds performant animated GIF support to UIKit.
 If you're looking for the Japanese prefecture, click [here](https://goo.gl/maps/CCeAc).

+⚠ Swift 3.0 support is in progress on the [swift3](https://github.com/kaishin/Gifu/tree/swift3) branch.

 #### How?

 Gifu uses a `UIImageView` subclass and an animator that keeps track of frames and their durations.